shakes76/PatternAnalysis-2024/recognition/s4765132_ADNI_GFNet/README.md

 | Test set | 4460 | 4540 |

 Some examples of the images from dataset is shown below.

 ![Samples of images](Before_Preprocessing_data_sample.png)

+## Setup
+- **Programming Language**: Python 3.12.4
+- **Dependencies**:
+  - `scikit-learn` 1.5.1
+  - `torch` 2.4.0
+  - `torchvision` 0.19.0
+  - `matplotlib-base` 3.9.2
+- **Environment**: Conda 24.5.0

+To set up the environment, ensure you have [Conda](https://docs.conda.io/en/latest/miniconda.html)

 ## Data Preprocessing
-In the data preprocessing stage, the original training set is split 80% into training set and 20% into validation set.
-The distribution of data is shown as below.
+In the data preprocessing stage, load data first and assign correponding labels to loaded data based on the folder structure.
+Specifically, AD images are labeled as 0, NC images are labeled as 1.
+Next, in order to achieve a robust model, the original training set is split into 80% training and 20% validation by using ```train_test_split```.
+The distribution of data after the split is shown below.

 | Dataset | AD | NC |
 |---------|----|----|